DHBern/HistFalk-OralHistoryArchive/README.md

 ```
 ...
 ├── _layouts (Contains the different layouts, which are accessed via front matter)
-│   ├── default (used for 404.html and publication.html)
+│   ├── default (Used for 404.html and publication.html)
-|   ├── homePage (used for index.html)
+|   ├── homePage (Used for index.html)
-|   └── post (used for all the posts in _post)
+|   └── post (Used for all the posts in _post)
 ├── _posts (Stores blog posts in markdown with the following format YEAR-MONTH-DAY-title.MARKUP)
 |
 ├── _sass
+|   ├── buttonStyles.scss (Styling sheet for all the buttons, especially the conditional button styling)
-│   └── main.scss (styling sheet for the project, contains generel styling aswell as the conditional button styling)
+│   └── main.scss (Styling sheet for the project, contains generel styling)
 ├── assets (everything that is placed in this folder will be copied  across to the built site)
 │   ├── css
-|   |    └── styles.scss (imports styling sheets, namly main.scss)
+|   |    └── styles.scss (imports styling sheets, namly main.scss and buttonsStyles.scss)
 │   ├── images (contains the used images for the page)
 │   └── js (contains the different scripts for the page)
 |       ├── indexScript (runs on index.html)
 |       ├── postScript  (runs on posts)
-|       └── publicationScript (runs on publication.html)
+|       └── publicationScript
 ├── Backend
 │   ├── Entry (Class, structures the JSON from OMEKA, is used by generate-md-files.js
 │   │   and documentationScript.js)